Ryan McMahon Player Props: Rockies vs. Phillies

 Ryan McMahon At The Plate

-- McMahon is batting .246 with six doubles, three home runs and seven walks.
+- McMahon has 18 hits, which is tops among Colorado hitters this season, while batting .250 with 10 extra-base hits.

+- Among qualified hitters in MLB, his batting average ranks 99th, his on-base percentage ranks 106th, and he is 36th in the league in slugging.

-- McMahon will look to extend his four-game hitting streak.
-He's batting .368 during his last games.
+- McMahon will look to extend his five-game hitting streak.
+He's batting .421 with one homer in his last outings.

-- McMahon has picked up a hit in 13 of 20 games this year, with multiple hits three times.
+- McMahon has picked up a hit in 66.7% of his 21 games this season, with at least two hits in 14.3% of those games.

-- In seven games this season, McMahon has picked up an RBI, with more than one RBI once.
+- In eight games this year (38.1%), McMahon has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in seven of 20 games so far this season.
+- He has scored in eight of 21 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.